hovey/.config/README.md

 # Hello World

-Iitems for personal and work macs.
+Items for personal and work macs.